microsoft/STL/README.md

 ```

 Let's assume one of the tests fails an assert and we want to debug that configuration. `stl-lit` will conveniently print
 the build command, which is far too long to provide here in full.
-The important part is to add the following option to
+The important part is to add the following options to
 provide debug symbols: `/Zi /Fdbark.pdb`.

 You can replace `bark` with any descriptive name you like.
 Add these before the `"-link"` option in the command line
 and recompile.
 Example:
 ```
 C:\STL\out\build\x64>cl "C:\STL\tests\std\tests\GH_XXXX_meow\test.cpp" [... more arguments ...]
 "-FeC:\STL\out\build\x64\tests\std\tests\GH_XXXX_meow\Output\02\GH_XXXX_meow.exe" /Zi /Fdbark.pdb "-link"
 [... more arguments ...]
 ```

-You can now start debugging the test via
+You can now start debugging the test via:
 ```
 devenv "C:\STL\out\build\x64\tests\std\tests\GH_XXXX_meow\Output\02\GH_XXXX_meow.exe"
        "C:\STL\tests\std\tests\GH_XXXX_meow\test.cpp"